microsoft/azure-data-services-go-fast-documentation/Deployment/4-azure-sql.md

+---
+sort: 4
+---

-# Azure SQL Database Deployment & Configuration
+# Database Deployment

 - Open the database project located in the folder "{RepoCloneDir} \solution\Database\ADSGoFastDatabase\ADSGoFastDatabase.sln".
 This is a Visual Studio Data Tools project file and will require Visual Studio data tools to be installed on your machine.